Left Continue shopping

 • Antibacterial action

-• Drying effect on inflamed skin
+• Drying effect on irritated skin

 • Supports faster tissue regeneration